Jasonhallowell/ElectricalDesignNodeEditor/README.md

 ### Purpose

-**NodeEditor** is conceived as a general-purpose Qt-based library aimed at graph-controlled data processing.
-Nodes represent algorithms with certain inputs and outputs.
-Connections transfer data from the output (source) of the first node to the input (sink) of the second one.
+**Electrical Design Node Editor** is conceived as a QT-based Machine Electronics Design Program aimed at graph-controlled component placement and processing.
+Nodes represent components, pass throughs (ex: cable track), locations with certain inputs and outputs.
+Connections transfer data from the output (ex: source component) of the first node to the input (sink) of the second one (ex: Location).
+The end goal is to automate electrical design saving time and money for companies making factory equipment all accross the world.

-**NodeEditor** framework is a Visual [Dataflow Programming](https://en.wikipedia.org/wiki/Dataflow_programming) tool.
+**Electrical Design Node Editor** framework is a Visual [Dataflow Programming](https://en.wikipedia.org/wiki/Dataflow_programming) tool.
 A library client defines models and registers them in the data model registry.
 Further work is driven by events taking place in DataModels and Nodes.
 The model